-In our daily life, there appear no questions whether to throw away an expired product, however, when you have to survive in wild conditions, each piece of a food product is crucial.
+In our daily life, there appear no questions about whether to throw away an expired product.
+However, when you have to survive in wild conditions, each piece of a food product is crucial.
 That is why it is important to know not only how to read expiration dates but also whether it is possible to make any use of the damaged cans and expired products.

 Even though there is no defined standard for creating expiration dates on particular products in the US, there exist two types of expiration date codes:

 - Open Date Code